 Q: Can I wear my running shoes for things other than running?

 Technically, yes.
 Should you?
 Probably not.
 There is a psychological effect that comes from the act of lacing up your running shoes.
 When you put those shoes on, your mind shifts into running gear and you are less likely to skip out on your training session.
 Furthermore, you shift your weight on your feet differently when you are running rather than when you are just standing or casually walking.
 The midsole foam conforms to your foot over time, and you would be robbing yourself of additional benefits if the foam wasn’t conformed to a running foot.

 Q: How long should a good pair of running shoes last?

-Much like an automobile- a running shoes value isn’t determined by how many years you have had them, but rather how many miles you have put on them.
-A good pair of running shoes has range from 300-500 miles.
+Much like an automobile- a pair of running shoes value isn’t determined by how many years you have had them, but rather how many miles you have put on them.
+A good pair of running shoes can last for a range of about 300-500 miles.
+Assuming you run about one mile a day, a good pair could last you about one year.
 If you aren’t getting at least 300 miles out of your running shoes before they begin to give you blisters or the soles don’t offer the same around of support- then it’s time to invest in a different brand of running shoe.

 Q: What is Plantar Fasciitis and how do I avoid it?